A celebration of liberation, multicultural unity,

 A graduate assistant in the Office of Jewish Affairs, Teeomm Williams (in photo below), worked tirelessly to recreate the Freedom Seder in Spring 1999 and ensure its continuation in subsequent years.
 We owe a great debt of gratitude to Teeomm, along with a dedicated group of students from the BSU, JSU and, beginning in 2001, the Delta Xi Phi multicultural sorority, for their leadership and hard work on this program!

-We've continued to nurture the relationships that grew out of that initial collaboration—for example, hosting a visit by BSU and JSU members to an exhibition on African American and Jewish history at the University Gallery in October 1999.
+We've continued to nurture the relationships that grew out of that initial collaboration—for example, hosting a visit by BSU and JSU members to the "Bridges and Boundaries" exhibition on African American and Jewish history at the University Gallery in October 1999.

 More recently (beginning in 2007), the Muslim Students Association also got involved.
 So there is now participation by all three Western religions descended from Abraham.